SHORT-TERM RENTAL COMPLIANCE

 What qualifies as a short-term rental?

 Short-term rentals are a type of lodging, sometimes called vacation rentals.
 A house, condo, or apartment (or a part of one) that is rented for a fee for fewer than 30 consecutive nights is a short-term rental.
 Examples of short-term rentals are those rented through platforms such as Airbnb and VRBO.
-All Village short-term rentals are required to obtain a CRS Business Registration Number, a Short-Term Rental Permit, and comply with all the provisions, as adopted by Village Council in Ordinance 2025-01 in February 2025.
+All Village short-term rentals are required to obtain an NM GRT (tax) ID Number, a Short-Term Rental Permit, and comply with all the provisions, as adopted by the Village Council in Ordinance 2025-01in February 2025.

 What isn’t a short-term rental?